BrunoAnastacio/mercado-imobiliario-SP/README.md

 [en] Just imagine a tool that you send your house's data and you get the right price for rent?

-OK, you shoud have seen things like that in everywhere...
+OK, you should have seen things like that in everywhere...

 But, no matter!
 It's just a little project that I'm running to try to discover what's the magic of Machine Learning!